bbrowning/ocf/README.md

 ## Prerequisites

-You'll need a built copy of this tool as well as the `oc` binaries from OpenShift in your `$PATH`.
-Instructions on how to do that should go here.
-Until then, if you're familiar with Go and Openshift it shouldn't be hard to figure out how to do this.
+Download the latest release of this tool for your platform from https://github.com/bbrowning/ocf/releases and rename it to `ocf`.
+You'll also need recent OpenShift Origin client tools, which can be downloaded from https://github.com/openshift/origin/releases.
+Make sure the `oc` binary from that download gets in your $PATH.

 ## Example usage with Cloud Foundry's Spring Music sample